Riemann-Hilbert problem for Hurwitz Frobenius manifolds: regular singularities: Action of braid group on solution to the Fuchsian system

 The contour $l_1$ stays invariant under our transformations.

-We thus proved the following \begin{theorem} Consider the Hurwitz space $\H^{\{a\}}_{g;\N}(1,1)$ of two-fold elliptic coverings with the choice of the canonical homology basis as in Fig. \ref{cyclesgenus1}.
+Applying (\ref{sigma_ab}) consecutively, we prove the following \begin{theorem} Consider the Hurwitz space $\H^{\{a\}}_{1;2}(1,1)$ of two-fold elliptic coverings with the choice of the canonical homology basis as in Fig. \ref{cyclesgenus1}.
 Then the braid monodromy group ${\bf{M}}(\{a\})$ of the corresponding solution $\Phi= (\Phi^{\gamma_{1,2}}, \Phi^{l_1}, \Phi^a, \Phi^b)$ (\ref{phisol}) to the Fuchsian system (\ref{ls1}), (\ref{ls2}) is generated by the following monodromy matrices:

 these matrices define the group homomorphism from the subgroup $B_4^{\{a\}} = \langle \sigma_1, \; \sigma_3, \; \sigma_2^2\sigma_1\sigma_2^2, \; \sigma_2^2\sigma_3\sigma_2^2 \rangle$ of the braid group $B_4$ to $GL(4,\Z)$. \end{theorem}